ShreeraamGit/Communicate-Data-Findings./README.md

 •	End Station Longitude
 •	Bike ID
 •	User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual).

+### Table of Contents

+### 1.Installation
+### 2.Project Motivation
+### 3.File Descriptions
+### 4.Results
+### 5.Licensing, Authors, and Acknowledgements

+### Installation.

+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*.

+### Project Motivation

+For this project, I was interestested in using  to better understand:

+Which European Clubs are spending more on wages.?
+Which European Clubs are fielding more Younger players than any other clubs in the Top Flight Competitions.?
+Do managers have an Impact on building their Respective teams and increasing the performance of their team players.?(We will See the Elite Team Managers such as Pep Guardiola, Jürgen Klopp, Zinedine Zidane).
+The full set of files related to th analysis,are publicly available here.
+However, you can see detailed analysis in my blog post @medium.

 # **Summary of Findings:**